Asparagus Leek Soup with Parmesan Cheese makes the perfect spring soup - fresh, healthy, delicious, and easy to make. Serve it hot, warm, or chilled.

 Leeks

 Leeks are like giant green onions and they give this soup so much flavor.
-Their oniony flavor mellows out as the leeks saute for a few minutes with garlic, so don't worry - this soup will not taste strongly of leeks or onions.
+Their oniony flavor mellows out as the leeks sauté for a few minutes with garlic, so don't worry - this soup will not taste strongly of leeks or onions.
+Sauteed leeks are great in soups, I use them in my pumpkin leek soup, creamy mushroom leek soup and my sweet potato leek soup.

 How to clean leeks: Leeks can trap a lot of dirt in their layers.
 You really want to make sure you clean leeks really well to get all the dirt out.
 The best way to clean leeks is to chop them, then rinse the chopped leeks in a large bowl several times, draining off the dirty water.